sadeemalm2005/HotelReservationSystem1/README.md

 <img src="screenshots/01-Home-Page.jpg" width="900"/>
 </p>

-> The landing page introduces the system and provides users with quick access to the login page.
+> The application's landing page provides a welcoming interface and allows users to navigate directly to the login screen.

 ---